 Why was my Travel Money Card charged by an overseas ATM or merchant in Australian dollars rather than the local currency?

-Please check your receipts to confirm if an AUD conversion is mentioned.
-If there is no reference to AUD, we can assist with raising a dispute against the ATM owner or merchant.
+Check your receipts to confirm if an AUD conversion is mentioned.
+If there’s no reference to AUD, we can raise a dispute against the ATM owner or merchant.

-To avoid this issue in the future, do not accept the offer to complete the transaction in another currency or AUD if you have the local currency loaded on your card and wish to use it.
+To avoid this in the future, don’t accept the offer to complete the transaction in another currency or use AUD if you have the local currency loaded on your Travel Money Card and wish to use it.